essic/prez-benchmartdotnet/README.md

 However if not presents, it will keep going.

 You can find some test in the repo and benchmarks results in the 'demo' folder.

-You can view the presentation which goes along the demo, [here](https://gitpitch.com/essic/prez-benchmarkdotnet/master?grs=github&t=black)

 Feel free to fork or drop an issue if needed.